 - Legal Permissions: The entrant agrees to clear all licenses, copyrights, and permissions to ensure that the submission can legally and ethically be presented at the BEA convention and online at the BEA Festival website.
 If an entity other than the entrant owns the rights to all or part of the submitted program, the entrant must attach written consent from the owner or an authorized representative of the owner to the entry form.

-6. Exhibition Rights: The Media Arts Festival includes both a site exhibition at BEA’s annual convention in Las Vegas, and an on-line exhibition at our website.
+- Exhibition Rights: The Festival of Media Arts includes both a site exhibition at BEA’s annual convention in Las Vegas, and an on-line exhibition at our website.
 By entering this festival the entrant is stating that they own the rights of exhibition and that they grant BEA the limited rights to exhibit the work in these two forums.
 If these rights cannot be granted for a legitimate reason, the entrant secondarily agrees to create a “substantial trailer” that can be exhibited and will give the viewer a sense of why the complete work was an award-winner.
 BEA must receive this trailer within 72 hours of the winner announcements in February.

 - Language: Works must be in English or have English subtitles.